1. About this Privacy Policy

 Changes to this privacy policy

-We may change this privacy policy from time-to-time.
-The updated privacy will be posted on our website, with the date of the update shown.
+We may change this Privacy Policy from time-to-time.
+The updated policy will be posted on our website, with the date of the update shown.

 Who to contact